GMAT prep guide

 If you received accommodations before (in school or on tests such as the SAT, ACT, or GRE), say so clearly.
 That track record often strengthens the file.
 If you were diagnosed late and never used accommodations, expect a higher bar: the narrative and testing history need to make the need obvious without prior formal plans.

 Medical paperwork alone usually fails.
 Pair documents with a personal narrative that explains impact in your own words: what breaks down under time pressure, how often it happens, and what you have already tried.
+Paste that narrative into the Accommodations rationale box on the mba.com form (see the apply section below).
 That story is what turns forms into a coherent request.

 FAQ

-Can I apply if I already took the GMAT without accommodations?
+Can I apply for GMAT accommodations if I already took the exam without them?

 Yes.
 You can submit a request after one or more standard attempts.
 Earlier scores are not adjusted retroactively; an approved plan applies to future appointments you schedule through the accommodated booking flow.